JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_1.md

 The unfailing kindness and stalwart strength of character of Jesus amazed his followers.
 He was truly sincere, had nothing of the hypocrite in him.
 He was free from shamming--acting.
 He lived the truth, even as he taught it.
 He was the truth.
 He was reasonable, approachable, practical, free from all freakish, erratic, and eccentric tendencies.
 And he was unafraid.

-Of Jesus it was truly said, "He trusted God."
+Of Jesus it was truly said, “He trusted God.”
 As a man amongst men, he most sublimely trusted the Father in heaven.
 He trusted his Father as a little child trusts an earthly parent.
 His faith was perfect but never presumptuous.
 He never faltered in his faith.
 He was immune to disappointment, impervious to persecution, and untouched by apparent failure.
 He loved people.
 And he went about doing good.

 Jesus was unusually cheerful--though never blind and unreasonable.
 He was always generous, and never grew weary of stating that it is more blessed to give than to receive.

 He controlled his enthusiasm; it never controlled him.
-He was unreservedly dedicated to "being about his Father's business."
+He was unreservedly dedicated to “being about his Father's business.”

 Jesus was a soul of gladness.
 But when duty required, he was willing to walk courageously through the 'valley of the shadow of death.'
 He was gladsome but at the same time humble.

 His courage was equaled only by his patience.
 He was never in a hurry; his composure was sublime.

 Jesus was great because he was good--yet he fraternized with little children.
 He was gentle and unassuming in his personal life--yet he was the perfected man of a universe.
-And his associates called him "Master" unbidden.
+And his associates called him “Master” unbidden.

 Jesus was a perfectly unified human personality.
 Today he continues to unify mortal existence.
 He enters the human mind to elevate, transform, and transfigure.
-It is literally true: "If any man has the spirit of Jesus Christ within him, he is a new creature; old things are passing away; behold all things are becoming new."
+It is literally true: “If any man has the spirit of Jesus Christ within him, he is a new creature; old things are passing away; behold all things are becoming new.”
 (2 Cor.
 5:17)

 The reality basis of religion.